Customize Consent Preferences

 About Raheleh Filsoofi

 Filsoofi, a collector of soil and sound, is an itinerant artist and feminist curator.
 Her work revolves around themes of movement, immigration, and social activism.
-Clay and sound serve as her primary expressive mediums, enabling her to create diverse narratives through multimedia installations and immersive sound performances.
+Clay and sound serve as her primary expressive mediums, enabling her to create narratives through multimedia installations and immersive sound performances.
 Her art disrupts the borders that exist between us and seeks a more inclusive world, illuminating and challenging policies and politics.

 Her current and recent exhibitions include Imagined Boundaries, an interactive multimedia installation at Gibbes Museum in Charleston, SC (2023-2024), and Only Sound Remains, an interactive multimedia installation at the Sharjah Biennial 15, Thinking Historically in the Present in Sharjah, UAE (2023).